 About the Boosting the Local Care Workforce Program

-The BLCW Program is being delivered by EY, with the First Peoples Disability Network (Australia), and the Community Services Industry Alliance.
-The BLCW Program is funded by the Department of Social Services and the Department of Health.
+The Boosting the Local Care Workforce Program (BLCW Program) is delivered by Ernst & Young and the Community Services Industry Alliance.
+The BLCW Program is funded by the Department of Social Services.

 The BLCW Program aims to develop the capacity of disability and aged care service providers to operate effectively and expand their workforce.